Desmond Kelly

+Desmond Anthony Carl Kelly (2 July 1936 - 29 April 2023) was a Sri-Lankan-born Australian musician and actor who has entertained in Sri Lanka and in Australia.

 Songs on Radio Ceylon

-Kelly was one of a group of musicians who was discovered by Radio Ceylon, now the Sri Lanka Broadcasting Corporation.
-Radio Ceylon gave him a platform for his songs and announcers Vernon Corea and Christopher Greet played his compositions on their music programs - Radio Ceylon made him into a household name - not only in Sri Lanka but also in the Indian sub-continent.
+Kelly was one of a group of musicians who were discovered by Radio Ceylon, now the Sri Lanka Broadcasting Corporation.
+Radio Ceylon gave him a platform for his songs and announcers Vernon Corea and Christopher Greet played his compositions on their music programs - Radio Ceylon made him into a household name - not only in Sri Lanka but also in the Indian subcontinent.
 His pop hit Dream World was in the hit parades in both Ceylon and India.
 He has also been featured in the top entertainment column, EMCEE, published in the Ceylon Daily News in the 1960s.
+Des Kelly was best known for such pop hits such as Dream World, Cha Cha Baby, and The Reason Being.
+He migrated with his family to Melbourne, Australia in 1962 where he worked as an entertainer.